 However, taking responsibility for freedom is not as simple as it might seem.
 There are two primary reasons for this.
 First, our ability to recognize accurately the full reality of our circumstances will always be limited by our perceptions of both current and historical context.
 Have we, for example, accepted responsibility for our own independent investigation of truth?
 How accurate are our perceptions, and how did things come to be as they are?
 How are other people influencing our perceptions, and can we trust the truthfulness and motives of those sources?
 How might our actions impact the needs or interests of other people—which is to say, innocent bystanders?
 Responsibility for freedom is about far more than a single, ultimate goal.
 Indeed, we are responsible for managing the means for creating it.
 It is the means employed, the character of constructive action and the qualities of attitude and spirit that determine outcomes.

-In Chapter Nine we considered the discipline required by free will as we navigate the subtle boundaries of freedom and responsibility.
+In Chapter Nine we considered the discipline required as we navigate the subtle boundaries of freedom and responsibility.
 This is not easy.
 The ethical questions and complexities we face when engaging with today’s world cannot be exaggerated.
 It is for this reason that living in a trustworthy community, where constructive dialogue is supportive and respectful, is so very important.
 To avoid the dangers of ‘group-think’, we need to open ourselves to ideas and perspectives that differ from our own.
 It is by means of varied inputs that we allow ourselves the good judgment we are capable of.

 The Foundations of Community

-If we seek a free society and a civilized future, it is in our interests as citizens to create the kind of environment where honest dialogue and trustworthy order can be inspired and brought forth.
+If we seek a free society and a civilized future, it is in our interests as citizens to create the kind of environment where honest dialogue and trustworthy order can be encouraged and brought forth.
 Values are invariably plural.
 We must find the courage to negotiate acceptable—and responsible—working relationships.
-It will be necessary for each local community to negotiate an independent system of ethical principles and behavioral expectations that support a safe, positive environment.
+It will be necessary for each local community to negotiate an agreeable system of ethical principles and behavioral expectations that support a safe, positive environment.
 Yes, we are talking about consensual rules here.
 This cannot be created overnight; but it must be initiated purposefully and sustained as a gradually maturing system acceptable to everyone.
 Communities need to “own” these agreements; they cannot be imposed from outside or adapted from a book.

 Negotiating this will be neither quick nor simple.
 But it can be advanced in small steps when we are committed to building trust and laying a just foundation.
 Where do we start?
 We must be realistic: Agreement on a commonly accepted catalog of virtues in a world where generally accepted rules of behavior have ceased to exist, will not be possible.
 Cultural integrity has degraded to the point where every tradition has collapsed and fragmented.
 Needless to say, things have not always been this way.
 The philosophical heritage of the western tradition in which the United States was founded, was influenced by two intertwined forces: the Greek philosophy of antiquity, especially that of Aristotle, and by the Christian tradition grounded in the theology of Augustine and Aquinas.
 This heritage came unglued during the intellectual ferment of the European Enlightenment—and what followed.

 In stark contrast to the Greek view, Alasdair MacIntyre has observed, our lives are dominated today by an intransigent egoist attitude.
 He writes: “For what [an Aristotelian] education in the virtues teaches me is that my good as a man is one and the same as the good for those others with whom I am bound up in human community.
 There is no way of my pursuing my good which is necessarily antagonistic to you pursuing yours because the good is neither mine peculiarly nor yours peculiarly—goods are not private property.
 Hence Aristotle’s definition of friendship, the fundamental form of human relationship, is in terms of shared goods.
-The egoist is thus, in the ancient and medieval world, always someone who has made a fundamental mistake about where his own good lies and someone who has thus and to that extent excluded himself from human relationships.”[iv]
+The egoist is thus, in the ancient and medieval world, always someone who has made a fundamental mistake about where his own good lies and someone who has thus and to that extent excluded himself from human relationships.”[v]

 What is to be done?

 A constructive attitude understands the need to be realistic.
 It is my position that we can best pursue our own interests with an orientation focused on common felt-needs, including, for example, such things as neighborhood safety, clean water, and food security.
-The extremes of approaching crises will threaten basic security and even physical survival.
-This will open the minds of most people to rethink interests and priorities.
+The extremes of approaching crises will threaten basic security and possibly threaten physical survival.
+This will open the minds of most people to rethink their interests and priorities.
 It will create opportunities to examine our assumptions about other people and clear our thinking about practical cooperation.
 This will, in turn, encourage the shedding of habitual perceptions in favor of a truth we can only experience in active working relationships.

 While the expectations of the American Founders send us a principled warning, the reality we face in America today is vastly more complex and fraught with anxiety than earlier generations could have imagined.
 However, the challenges that confront us today invite mature thinking and a responsible attitude.
 Morality and order are not the products of abstract rules.
 They must be appropriate, practical, and fully understood.
 Likewise, values cannot be exemplified by society as a whole, except to the extent communities and institutions reflect the implicit standards of moral integrity embodied in the expectations of citizens.
 Values live and mature in the human heart.
 Moral integrity requires personal judgment, commitment and responsibility.